Writing style guide

 Want to improve your grammar skills?
 Try the Faculty of Arts online grammar tutorial.

-The Public Relations Office has a house style guide that it regularly revises.
+The Marketing team has a house style guide that it regularly revises.
 Use the house style for any (non-academic) writing you are doing for web or print.

 Among the main points are the following: